LoginRadius/docs/content/tutorial/python/index.md

 ## Setup Virtualenv

-* Check if pip package manager is installed by running the following command
+* Check if pip package manager is installed by running the following command:

     `pip -h`

-* Install virutalenv
+* Install virutalenv by running the following command:

     `pip install virtualenv`

-* Create the virtual environment
+* Create the virtual environment by running the following command:

     `virtualenv python_demo`

-* Activate the virtualenv
+* Activate the virtualenv, the following are the commands for MacOS/Linux and Windows:

-1. For MacOS/Linux: `source python_demo/bin/activate`
+  * For MacOS/Linux: `source python_demo/bin/activate`
-2. For Windows: `python_demo\Scripts\activate`
+  * For Windows: `python_demo\Scripts\activate`

 ## Setup Project

 This implementation uses the flask framework to create Python API.

 * Install flask by running the following command: